 Justin’s practice encompasses all aspects of aviation, mass tort, product liability, and commercial litigation.

-Justin concentrates his practice on aviation liability claims and litigation, representing foreign and domestic air carriers and aircraft manufacturers, component manufacturers, owners and operators of commercial, business, and general aviation aircraft, aircraft rental, leasing, and repair facilities, airports, and insurance carriers.
-Justin also has significant experience in handling accident investigations, complex liability issues, and cases involving claims for wrongful death and personal injury, and product liability.
+Justin’s extensive experience in the aviation industry includes representing foreign and domestic air carriers and aircraft manufacturers, component manufactures, owners and operators of commercial, business, and general aviation aircraft, aircraft rental, leasing, and repair facilities, airports, and insurance carriers in federal and state courts, at both the trial and appellate levels.
+While Justin concentrates his practice in aviation liability claims and litigation, he also has significant experience in handling accident investigations, complex liability issues, and cases involving claims for wrongful death, personal injury, contractual disputes, property damage, and products liability.

-Justin served as a United States Marine Corps Officer from 2001 through 2005.
-He was stationed with the Marine Air Wing in Okinawa, Japan as an Aircraft Logistics Officer.
+Prior to entering private practice, Justin served from 2001-2005 as a United States Marine Corps Officer.
+During his service, Justin was stationed with the Marine Air Wing in Okinawa, Japan as an Aircraft Logistics Officer.
 Justin was next stationed at Camp Pendleton, California with a Marine Infantry Battalion as an Infantry Logistics Officer.
-He also served a seven month combat tour in Fallujah, Iraq.
+He also served a seven-month combat tour in Fallujah, Iraq.

 Published Works and Presentations